akitone/kuchiku/README.md

   ---You can see all Fubuki-Type Destroyes.

-4) help option
+4) HELP OPTION

-Following command show you all options.
+Following help command show you all options.

 ./kuchiku -help

 -kamikaze